adam-zhang-lcps/papers/oscillation-modeling.typ

 By looking at the results of varying factors in @parameters and @average-parameters-graph in comparison to the control trial, relationships can be inferred.
 A further initial position increased the amplitude ($A$) by a significant amount.
 A heavier mass and stiffer spring decreased and increased the frequency of oscillation ($omega$), respectively, by a significant amount.
 This lines up with the predictions in #link(label("hypothesis"), [the hypothesis]) and principles discussed in #link(label("background"), [the background]).

 Notably, calculated values for phase shift ($Phi$) were not consistent throughout trials.
 However, this can be attributed to multiple factors.
 The phase shift is only affected by the initial conditions of the system---the initial position and velocity.
 Due to inconsistencies in both the initialization of data collection and human error in holding the spring at a perfectly consistent length, these initial conditions were not constant throughout trials.
-Additionally, due to phase shift being a value with infinite possible values (since the model of simple harmonic motion repeats with its period), nonlinear regressions struggle to converge to a consistent value.
+Additionally, due to phase shift being a value with infinite possible values, nonlinear regressions struggle to converge to a consistent value.
 See #link(label("background"), [the background]) and #link(label("errors"), [the errors]) sections for more details.

 == Errors <errors>
 There were many sources of error present within this experiment that resulted in data not fully consistent with theoretical models.